Ali Liebegott

-Ali Liebegott is an American writer, actor, and comedian.
+Ali Liebegott (born August 8, 1971) is an American writer, actor, and comedian.
 She is best known for her work as a novelist and a writer/producer on the Amazon original series Transparent.
 Liebegott has taught creative writing at University of California, San Diego and Mills College.
 She is a recipient of a Poetry Fellowship from the New York Foundation for the Arts.
 She is the author of The Beautifully Worthless; The IHOP Papers; and Cha-Ching!.
 Liebegott resides in Los Angeles and recently finished her fourth book, The Summer of Dead Birds.

 Career

 Nonprofit work

 Liebegott was the managing director at RADAR Productions, a nonprofit in San Francisco whose mission is to "give voice to innovative queer and outsider writers and artists whose work authentically reflects the LGBTQA community's diverse experiences."
 RADAR Productions held an annual queer artists' retreat, THE RADAR LAB, in Akumal, Mexico, that Liebegott helped found and run.
 She has had a long relationship with small press publishing and zine making.
 She was the founding editor at Writers Among Artists, which published two art and poetry anthologies: Faggot Dinosaur and Vincent Van Go - Gogh.